Veterans BenefitsApril 6, 2026 · 10 min read · By Dan Stevens

 You're not imagining things.
 The VA's math is not addition.
 And understanding why matters — because a single percentage point can mean hundreds of dollars per month in compensation.

-Think of it like this: you have a pie.
+Think of it like a pie.
 A 50% disability takes half the pie.
 Your second 30% disability doesn't take 30% of the original pie — it takes 30% of the half that remains.
+The § 4.25 table just packages that arithmetic into a whole number for every pair of values.

 That's why 50% + 30% ≠ 80%.
 The second rating applies to a smaller base.